RAF Gambut

 RAF Gambut (or RAF Kambut) is a complex of six abandoned military airfields in Libya, located about 5 km north-northeast of the village of Kambut, and 50 km east-south-east of Tobruk.
 During World War II, the complex was an important facility, used by the Royal Air Force and many RAF squadrons were temporarily based there.

 History

-Gambiut was an airfield of Regia Aeronautica.
+Gambut was an airfield of Regia Aeronautica.

 Axis forces re-captured Gambut on 17 June 1941, after the Battle of Tobruk.
 This was a significant blow to the Allies as the airfield had been used to provide air-support to the Allied forces in the Siege of Tobruk.
 The airfield saw use by the Luftwaffe until its recapture by the New Zealand 4th Infantry Brigade on 25 November.

 Today the remains of the airfields – deteriorating under the desert sands – are no longer visible on aerial photographs.

 Airfields at Gambut

 This station consisted of six airfields known as Gambut 1 (LG139), this being the main airfield, Gambut 2 (LG142), Gambut 3 (LG143), Gambut West/Gambut 4 (LG156), Gambut 5 (LG159) and Gambut 6 (LG158).